A Program of the Oregon Country Fair

 Today, after many years of careful tutelage of the Power of Hope organization and the hard work of the OCF Volunteer Youth Program Development Committee, Culture Jam has taken flight.
 In 2003, The City of Eugene Recreation Services got on board by providing registration, equipment, staff and scholarship support.
 And several charitable organizations who care about youth, especially the David C. and Lura M. Lovell Foundation of Arizona, and many generous individuals, have donated to the event financially through grant support or donations.

-HELP KEEP US JAMMING!
-All of Culture Jam's direct costs are covered by grants, donations and participant fees.
+All of Culture Jam’s direct costs are covered by grants, donations and participant fees.
 To keep fees down and scholarships available, donations are accepted—and are tax-deductable.
-Send your check to the Fair office or visit the Fair website to make a secure gift.
+Send your check to the Fair office or visit the Donate! page on this site to make a secure gift.
 Did you know that The Country Fair is an Oregon Cultural Trust match?
 Get a Oregon tax credit and double your donated dollars to the arts and cultural programming in Oregon.
 Call Robin at the Fair office for more info on supporting Culture Jam, 541.465.2230.

 Scholarships are available.
 Ask for the OCF Scholarship Packet when registering.